 But this remarkable innate sympathy with Norse literature did not find full expression until 1868, when he began to study the Icelandic language.
 Before this date his medieval sympathies were more diffused.
 From early childhood the Middle Ages were as real to him as the present.
-He was absorbed by the history, the literature, and the art of medieval England, a period symbolised in his mind by the glories of Gothic architecture; but his medieval world is the world of Chaucer, Malory, and Froissart - what he was later to call the "maundering side of medievalism"4 - and it was in these authors,
+He was absorbed by the history, the literature, and the art of medieval England, a period symbolised in his mind by the glories of Gothic architecture; but his medieval world is the world of Chaucer, Malory, and Froissart - what he was later to call the "maundering side of medievalism" - and it was in these authors, especially Malory and Froissart, that he found his inspiration for his first book of poems, The Defence of Guenevere, in 1858.

-2 J. W. Mackail, The Life of William Morris (World's Classics, 1950), I 46.
+&lt;sup>2 J. W. Mackail, The Life of William Morris (World's Classics, 1950), I 46.
+Works ed May Morris (1919-15), XXIII 199.

-3 Works, ed.
+&lt;sup>3 Works, ed.
 May Morris (1910-15), XXIII 199.

-4 The Letters of William Morris to his Family and Friends, ed.
+The Letters of William Morris to his Family and Friends, ed.
 Philip Henderson (1950), 186.